gwleuverink/bundle/docs/local-modules.md

 You can use this mechanism to immediatly execute some code to, for example, bootstrap & import other libraries.

-Bundle's primary goal is to get imports inside your Blade template.
-While this strategy can be very powerful, it is not the place to put a lot of business code since can be a lot harder to debug.

 Consider the following example file `resources/js/hello-world.js`:

 ```javascript